drain1ma/FanSite/README.md

 ![Enlarging Image](https://user-images.githubusercontent.com/56358612/115103316-fdc03700-9f1e-11eb-9908-54f63a2e43c6.png)
-Currently, the code that I have within the project is only capable of enlarging all the images within the database.
+Currently, the code that I have within the project is now capable of enlarging all the images within the database.
 It currently allows users to do that using javascript and jQuery within the html document.
+Users are also able to add profile pictures to their profiles, and I am currently working on having the profile picture display with whatever the user posts to the site.

 - [x] User authentication
 - [x] Images uploaded to database and stored with username